A Comprehensive Framework for the Evaluation of Individual Treatment Rules From Observational Data: Inference

 \subsubsection{Maximal implementation gain}

 We start by studying the MIG, as neither $S$ nor $\rho$ play a role for this estimand in the \emph{partially implemented ITR situation}.
-In fact in this situation, using consistency \eqref{as1}, exchangeability \eqref{as2}, and positivity \eqref{as3}, we have
+In fact in this situation, using exclusion restriction \eqref{as1}, exchangeability \eqref{as2}, and positivity \eqref{as3}, we have

 This suggests the estimators

 and

 The derivation is similar to that of the ARE in the \emph{new ITR situation} (equations \ref{est:are_q_new} and \ref{est:are_ipw_new}).
 We refer the reader to section \ref{subsub:newimpARE}, equation \eqref{est:are_aipw_new} for an augmented version of this estimator.